artefactual/archivematica-docs/user-manual/archival-storage/aip-structure.rst

 metadata for original file, PREMIS metadata: normalized files, PREMIS metadata: events, and PREMIS metadata: rights).
 The role of the :ref:`METS file
 <METS_schema>` is to list all of the digital objects in the AIP (originally
-ingested files, preservation masters, license files, ocr text files, submission documentation etc.), describe their relationships to each other, and link digital objects to their descriptive, technical, provenance and rights metadata.
+ingested files, preservation masters, license files, OCR text files, submission documentation etc.), describe their relationships to each other, and link digital objects to their descriptive, technical, provenance and rights metadata.